 These are some of the tips we found helpful and some we would have liked to know before we got to Morocco.
 Hopefully, they will help you have a smoother trip as well.

-If you are looking to tour Morocco in the same amazing way that we did, with Eco Desert Morocco, you can use our promo code below when contacting Atman and get 15% off your trip!
+If you are looking to tour Morocco in the same amazing way that we did, with Eco Desert Morocco, you can use send us an email at email@example.com with your inquiry and we will put you in contact with Atman to ensure that you get 15% off your trip!

 If you found this article helpful, please help us by pinning it for others.